STAT545-UBC/STAT545-UBC-original-website/block008_git-usage.md

 This describes the process of working with a Git(Hub) repository.
 It is highly specific to STAT545 and to using Git(Hub) with R stuff, so don't expect a general tutorial.

-*This is really just a draft / outline but will hopefully help even in this form.*

 ### Step 0: Software installation and configuration

 We assume the following